Medication Distribution System

 Disadvantages

-• Frequent ordering as orders are done on daily basic.
+• Frequent ordering is necesary, as orders are processed daily.

 Summary